September 13th, 2019

 Distance in miles: 30.9

-The weather and mountain gods are merciful and only send a few breezes that ruffle out tents all night.
+The weather and mountain gods are merciful, sending only a few breezes that ruffle our tents all night.
 It’s enough to create a cold draft, though.
 I struggle to keep warm in the early hours of the morning, all my layers on.
 But we make it through and somehow find the courage to depart our semi-warm cocoons, hiking at first light.
 It’s just Relentless and me, since Sugar Rush and Sunshine prefer a later start.